jeffpar/basicdos/docs/index.md

 ### PC DOS Compatibility

+BASIC-DOS supports the same PC DOS .COM and .EXE executable formats, public data structures, and many of the same PC DOS APIs.
+Strict compatibility is not

 In some ways, BASIC-DOS is more primitive than PC DOS 1.00.
 File system functions are read-only (files cannot be created, written, renamed, or deleted), although that will change in the coming months.